Emotional wellbeing support for primary school aged children

 Support for Young Carers

 Kent Young Carers is the countywide service for Young Carers aged 5 – 18 across Kent.
 Young Carers are taking on caring responsibilities for a family member with a long-term illness, disability, mental health or substance misuse issue.
-During this time of change they have adapted their services and continue to operate remotely via phone and email.
-All services are open to new referrals via the Hubs.

 Transition to secondary school